USSBA/brand/demo/typography.md

     </div>
 </div>

+## Font pairings

+To support a more contemporary web and print design aesthetics, please adhere to the following font pairings.

+# Heading 1 - Source San Pro Regular or Semibold
+## Heading 2 - Source San Pro Regular or Semibold
+### Heading 3 - Source San Pro Semibold
+#### Heading 4 - Source San Pro Semibold
+##### Lede paragraph - Merriweather Regular or Light Italic

+Body copy - Souce sans pro regular

-## Web Usage and Readability
+## Readability and accessibility

-[SBA to populate web usage]

 Readable text allows users to efficiently read and take in textual information.
 Text that is not readable turns off readers or makes it challenging for them to stay focused.
-The following guidelines promote good readability.
+The following guidelines promote good readability and 508 accessibility compliance.

-## Accessibility

-[SBA insert guidelines for readability including how type is used online and for 508-compliance]